March 4, 2025

 11:00-11:45 Given a mathematical object, identities help us understand the behavior of that object.
 For example, we understand the special functions exp(x) and cos(x) by deducing identities about them, such as exp(2x) = exp(x) · exp(x), and cos(2x) = 2 cos(x) · cos(x) − 1.
 A lot of research involves searching for identities about new mathematical objects.
 To what extent can this be automated?
 To find out, we searched over all possible definitions of special functions with a quadratic form: f (m x) = a f (x) · f (x) + b f (x) + c.
 Using intelligent automation, we were able to discover conjectures about a variety of new and known special functions.

-Speaker: Katherine Collins, University of Cambridge
+Speaker: Tiansi Dong, University of Cambridge

 Lunch break 12:30-14:00